austindev4/fuelwatchrss/README.md

 1. Connection string for storage account
 2. Connection string for DataMart

-## Pending
+## Manual tasks for deployment
-Some tasks pending automation as below:-
+#### Some tasks with potential to automate in next iteration as below
-Pre build:-
+Pre build tasks:-
 1. Create resource group in Australia East region.

-Post build steps:-
+Post build tasks:-
 1. Add secret for sqladmin to vault
 2. Obtain and add secret dataLakeStorageAccountKey from storage account to vault.
 2. Add access policy (with secret get+list) in key vault for data factory principal id.